 My Verdict on This Italian Breakfast Food: I love a small piece of Italian cake for breakfast!
 I am undecided about crostata.
 All in all, it’s not bad but it can be really dry and crumbly.
 So, it depends!

-6. Other Breakfast Pastries
+6. Other Italian Breakfast Pastries

 While cornetto/brioche rules as the most popular breakfast pastry in Italy, there are other varieties of pastries here to tuck into first thing in the morning.

-More or less, every Italian patisserie you go to will have a large selection of freshly-baked pastries on offer.
+More or less, every Italian patisserie you go to will have a large selection of freshly-baked pastries on display.
 Just make sure that you head there early as they do start selling out by mid-morning.

 The patisserie around the corner where I lived in Vicenza made these little parcels of puff pastry with a rich filling of raisins.
 They were called fagottini and were delicious.
 There were also these spiral-shaped pastries – girelle – with creme patisserie and raisins which were lip-smacking good.